pranigopu/mastersProject/NOTES/markov-chains/steady-state-behaviour-of-markov-chains.md

 Hence, we know that the probability of transitioning from any state to any state does not converge for at least some states if either (1) the Markov chain has more than 1 recurrent class, or (2) the Markov chain has periodic states.
 However, while we know when the answer to the driving question is "no", when is it "yes"?
 We shall now see...

-# Sufficient conditions for steady-state probabilities
+# Sufficient conditions for steady-state behaviour
 THEOREM:

 $r_{ij}(n) = \mathbb{P}(X_n = j | X_0 = i)$ converges to some $\pi_j$ for all $i$ and $j$ if: